Katherine-Holland/PP2/README.md

 Below are the core functions and elements I incorporated into the site.

 ### Simple Game
-I created a simple game inspired by the dinosaur game which appears when the internet is not working.
+I created a simple game inspired by the dinosaur game (which appears on desktop when the internet is not working).
 The aim of the game is to jump as many obstacles as possible without hitting them.
 The dinosaur game used a timer but I decided to implement a jump counter and high score generator.
 ![Image](assets/images/dino.png)

 I found an online tutorial which re-created a similar functionality using blocks and I then modified this code with event listeners and graphics and more functionality to achieve the final snail game.
 As the coding progressed, I realised that this simple game was actually pretty difficult to code for a beginner and I was generating numerous errors as I went along (see 'Issues' below).
 However, I learnt a lot in the process!